Kai-Deux/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - script that creates a new local variable
 -  script that creates a new global variable.
 - Script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+- Script that prints the result of POWER divided by DIVIDE, followed by a new line.
+	- *POWER* and *DIVIDE* are environment variables